 To further complicate the repair, Air Force supply chains are less than supportive of the A-10 and many parts simply aren't available.
 Contracts to manufacture some of the parts needed could take up to two years to fulfill.
 "A lot of the parts are unavailable so we have to run them through our local manufacturing process and make them ourselves," Oster said.
 "With any of the other weapons systems, if they have a bad part, they order it through supply and replace it.
 On the A-10’s, we’re kind of in a different world."

 The 309th Maintenance Group at Hill AFB manufactured every part that wasn't readily available.
 Through the local manufacturing process, the engineers made the part, heat-treated it, surface-treated it, and managed to get it on the plane in about two weeks.
 After over three years of hard work, the A-10 was ready to return to the skies.

 On October 22, 2021, Maj.
-Kyle “Soap” Schafer of the 514th Flight Test Squadron at Hill AFB took the A-10 up for a test flight.
-Following a series of evaluations, the aircraft will be returned to its home station with the Michigan Air National Guard; and it’s all thanks to the A-10 experts at Hill.
-“Our planners, schedulers, engineers, parts makers and everyone on the floor who put this legacy airframe back together are totally appreciated for their skill and overall effort,” Wise said.
-“We’re all pretty passionate about keeping the A-10 alive and in the air.
-It’s America’s number-one choice for close-air support and getting 264 ready to fly back home is really something to be proud of.”
+Kyle "Soap" Schafer of the 514th Flight Test Squadron at Hill AFB took the A-10 up for a test flight.
+Following a series of evaluations, the aircraft was returned to its home station with the Michigan Air National Guard; and it's all thanks to the A-10 experts at Hill.
+"Our planners, schedulers, engineers, parts makers and everyone on the floor who put this legacy airframe back together are totally appreciated for their skill and overall effort," Wise said.
+"We’re all pretty passionate about keeping the A-10 alive and in the air.
+It’s America’s number-one choice for close-air support and getting 264 ready to fly back home is really something to be proud of."